 Tweaking & Testing the Outlook Rule

-Although this isn’t a complex email rule, I find you should always test them.
+Although this isn’t a complex email rule, I suggest you always test them.
 The last thing you want is your new email address and contact info to go to everyone that sends you an email.
-That would make spammers happy and annoy contacts who already updated their address book.
+That would make spammers happy and annoy your contacts who already updated their address book.

-An easy way to test such a rule is to use another email address such as a Gmail one.
+An easy way to test this email rule is to use another email address such as a Gmail one.
 I created a test contact for myself in Outlook with the Gmail address.
 From my Gmail account, I sent an email to the address I used in Step 6.

-These auto-reply rules can be tweaked to suit your needs.
-You may decide that you prefer certain Outlook groups or Outlook distribution lists to get the reminder emails instead of all contacts.
-Microsoft provides the framework, but you can easily adjust the email rules.
+These Outlook automatic reply rules can be tweaked to suit your needs.
+For example, you may decide that you prefer certain Outlook groups or Outlook distribution lists to get the reminder emails instead of all contacts.
+Again, Microsoft provides the framework, but you can easily adjust the email rules.